Aida-LLC/api-aida/README.md

 # Deploying Flask App in Digital Ocean Droplet

+Have you ever poured hours of dedication into a project, only to let it linger in the confines of **localhost**?
+Your creations are too precious to be confined to the boundaries of your local machine.
+It's time to unleash them onto the global stage by mastering the art of deploying Flask applications on a Digital Ocean droplet or any **Ubuntu Server.**

 ## Deploy Guide

 Step by step  guide to deploying Flask app in digital ocean droplet using gunicorn and nginx.